losizm/little-sql/README.md

 ### Working with Data Source

-If you access to an instance of `javax.sql.DataSource`, you can use its extension methods for automatic resource management, similar to all `Connector` examples above.
+If you have access to an instance of `javax.sql.DataSource`, you can use its extension methods for automatic resource management, similar to all `Connector` examples above.